Best Things Edinburgh March

 The Night Market UK

-Edinburgh is proud to display independent businesses through the markets that pop up around the city!
-Returning to The Biscuit Factory, this vibrant market will feature over 60 local artisans, designers, and food vendors, alongside a pulsating atmosphere with live DJs at this family- and dog-friendly event!
+Edinburgh is proud to display independent businesses through the markets that pop around the city.
+Returning to the Biscuit Factory, this vibrant market will be featuring over 60 local artisans, designers, and food vendors alongside a pulsating atmosphere with live DJs at this family and dog-friendly event!

 Things To Do Outdoors in Edinburgh in March

-Explore the 350-million-year-old extinct volcano looming over Edinburgh’s skyline while learning about the history of Women who helped define Holyrood Park in modern-day.
+Explore the 350-million-year-old extinct volcano looming over Edinburgh’s skyline while learning about the history of Women who helped define Holyrood Park of the modern day.
 What better way to get outdoors to the best views of Edinburgh while learning along the way?

 Fri 6 Mar 2026 to Sun 8 Mar at Holyrood Park